golubitsky/wake-word-app/README.md

 ## Done

+- Explore the Mozilla Common Voice Dataset
+  - Can we import a sample?
+The full english dataset is ~58 GB in size.
+  - Yes, uploaded just "down" using `data_selection/select_subset_of_mozilla_common_voice.py`.
+- identify first wake-word that we will try to find in sentences — wake-word must appear in many sentences in https://commonvoice.mozilla.org/en/datasets — we don’t know how to find frequency of sentences by word, no index appears to exist for mozilla dataset, need to investigate
+  - this will be the baseline data we need to train the “res8" model.
+  - word we selected is "down"
+- load our 2 datasets into S3 bucket
+- determine what data to use from our 2 datasets
 - Identify baseline model based on Howl research paper: “res8”.
 - Setup `hey-spotify` S3 bucket
 - Setup `hey-spotify` SageMaker instance, remember to add during creating instance: